pvbestinfoo/Atari_8-Bit_Rom_Image_File_Explorer/Manual_and_Features.md

 ### 1.9.
 DAT Image files

-DAT Images files have the **DAT** file extensions.
+DAT Image files have the **DAT** file extensions.
 They are displayed like this:

 ![image](https://github.com/user-attachments/assets/97005c25-12c0-4a99-a744-59272f8ad76a)